Gabri432/transportation-data-repository/README.md

-# Public Transportation Repository for Villanterio
+# Public Transportation Data Repository for Villanterio

 This repository contains structured and versioned data about public transportation in the town of Villanterio.
 The idea is to create a convenient structure/template for possible/futre applications with real transportation data.